 Taking another crack at processing the first data set, I made this version below that has a slightly different comet position, is a little lighter and shows more coma, but less tail:

-Here’s the second set of data with a star streaks and star freeze version of the data with minimal processing:
+Here’s the second set of data with a star streaks and star freeze version of the comet with extra processing plus a red boost on the former and minimal processing for the latter:

 Finally, here are both sets of the comet together, but with the background stars from only one set of 40 x 2 min subs: